 Understand the Reason for the Denial

 If you’re going to appeal your denied workers’ comp claim, you should first understand why it was denied.
-An insurance company may deny your worker’s comp claim if:
+An insurance company may deny your workers’ comp claim if:

-• You lack evidence that the injury or illness is work-related
+- You lack evidence that the injury or illness is work-related

-• They believe the injury or illness was a pre-existing condition
+- They believe the injury or illness was a pre-existing condition

-• There are inconsistencies in your report
+- There are inconsistencies in your report

 If your denial letter cites a specific reason for the denial, note it and be sure to address it when you file an appeal.
+If the explanation for the denial isn’t sufficient, you can request a more thorough explanation from the insurer.

 File an Application for Adjudication of Claim

 If you want to appeal the denial of your claim and present your case before a judge, you have to start by filing an Application for Adjudication of Claim at the Division of Workers’ Compensation (DWC) office in the county where your injury occurred or your county of residence.
-This is the first step in the appeals process and must be done as soon as possible.
-You should receive a notice that your application was filed and you have been given a case number.

 File a Declaration of Readiness to Proceed